 tentree’s Factory Ledger transparently shares where each garment is produced and each location’s third-party certifications (Fair Wear Foundation, WRAP, Fair Trade, BSCI, and SA8000).

-By 2023, tentree’s supply chain will be free of single-use plastics, but shipping materials are already there via FSC-recycled paper instead of polybags.
+tentree’s supply chain is free of single-use plastics, down to shipping materials like FSC-recycled paper instead of polybags.

-You can also buy carbon offsets to offset your own emissions from your lifestyle, international flights, pet ownership, or hot showers.
+On their website, you can buy carbon offsets to offset your own emissions, like international flights, pet ownership, or hot showers.

 Inclusivity: